Treponema pallidum: Genome

 The genome of T. pallidum was first sequenced in 1998 and revealed a small 1.14 Mbp genome, one of the smallest bacterial genomes.
-The G + C content is 52.8%.
+The GC-content is 52.8%.
 The DNA sequences of T. pallidum species are more than 99.7% identical, and PCR-based assays are effective at differentiating these species.
 About 92.9% of DNA was determined to be open reading frames, 55% of which had predicted biological functions, while 17% matched hypothetical proteins of unknown function in other organisms and the remainder (28%) did not have significant similarity to other known sequences.

 The small size of the T. pallidum genome indicates that the species has limited metabolic capabilities, and thus mostly relies on its host for many molecules typically provided by biosynthetic pathways.
 For instance, it is missing genes encoding key enzymes in oxidative phosphorylation and the tricarboxylic acid cycle.
 Thus, T. pallidum is no longer able to synthesize fatty acids, nucleic acids, and amino acids, instead relying on its mammalian hosts for these materials.
 T.pallidums low levels of diversity within its DNA sequence, forces the pathogen to utilize horizontal gene transfer for genetic diversity, although the specific mechanism is not well understood.
 It may possibly be a clonal species that still employs recombination.

 The strains T. pallidum pertenue (TPE) and T.pallidum endemicum (TEN) also experience gene transfer via different subspecies but are notably geographically isolated.
 Coinfection in humans of two separate subspecies strains may be possible, as indicated by a recombination event at the T.pallidium clade within their phylogenetic lineage.